-- We have experience of working with major arbitration institutions, including the International Chamber of Commerce (ICC), the Swiss Chambers' Arbitration Institution (SCAI), the London Court of International Arbitration (LCIA), the World Intellectual Property Organization (WIPO), the Arbitration Institute of the Stockholm Chamber of Commerce (SCC), the Belgian Centre for Arbitration and Mediation (CEPANI), the Vienna Arbitration Centre (VIAC), and the German Institution of Arbitration (DIS).
+- We have experience of working with major arbitration institutions, including the International Chamber of Commerce (ICC), the Swiss Arbitration Centre, the London Court of International Arbitration (LCIA), the World Intellectual Property Organization (WIPO), the Arbitration Institute of the Stockholm Chamber of Commerce (SCC), the Belgian Centre for Arbitration and Mediation (CEPANI), the Vienna Arbitration Centre (VIAC), and the German Institution of Arbitration (DIS).
 We have also worked with the Permanent Court of The Hague (PCA).

-- We have been involved in arbitration disputes governed by the laws of Switzerland, England, German, Austria, France, the Netherlands, Norway, Slovenia, Turkey, Albania and the Democratic Republic of Congo.
+- We have been involved in arbitration disputes governed by the laws of Switzerland, England, Germany, Austria, France, the Netherlands, Norway, Slovenia, Turkey, Albania and the Democratic Republic of Congo.
 The vast majority of the disputes we handle are international in nature.
 We have experience with foreign law issues, such as competition and anti-trust, patent law, regulatory, public law, res judicata and ordre public.